Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 A third party may view your credit score in the following circumstances:

-These items are surprisingly sometimes a hard credit pull.
+The starred items above are surprisingly sometimes a hard credit pull.
 A credit score is composed of a variety of factors, including whether or not you pay your bills on time.
 A cable, phone or utility company will do an inquiry because they want to do business with people who pay their bills.

 If you are concerned about whether or not your credit score will be impacted, give the company a call.
-Often times, on an application, the organization will be upfront about how they pull credit.
+Often times an organization will be upfront on their application about how they pull credit.
 If you are still unsure, a conversation is always best.

 Good credit will help you get better rates and more lending opportunities.
-It could even help you get your dream job.
+A good credit score could even help you land your dream job.
 In order to ensure you have a healthy score and it stays that way, learn how your credit score is calculated and ways to build your credit score.